-8. Commitments
+7. Commitments

-On December 20, 2016, the corporation entered into a five year agreement with the City of Campbell River for the provision of fire dispatch services.
-The agreement, which expires December 31, 2021, has a remaining commitment of up to \$1,378,000.
+On August 25, 2021, the corporation extended their agreement with the City of Campbell River for the provision of fire dispatch services.
+The extension, which expires December 31, 2022, has a remaining commitment of up to \$1,425,185

-The corporation extended their agreement with E-Comm Emergency Communications for Southwest British Columbia Incorporated until December 31, 2022 for the provision of public safety answer point (PSAP) services.
-The commitment for this extension is approximately \$966,750.
+On January 1, 2021, the corporation extended their agreement with E-Comm Emergency Communications for Southwest British Columbia Incorporated until December 31, 2022 for the provision of public safety answer point (PSAP) services.
+The remaining commitment for this extension is approximately \$494,010.

-9. Contractual Rights
+8. Contractual Rights

 Contractual rights are rights to economic resources arising from contracts that will result in revenues and assets in the future.
-The corporation's contractual rights arise due to a contract entered into in May 2017 with the Peace River Regional District for the provision of secondary safety answering point services for fire dispatch to the regional district's 11 fire departments.
+The corporation's contractual rights arise due to a contract entered into in June 2021 with the Cowichan Valley Regional District for the provision of secondary safety answering point services for fire dispatch to the regional district's 15 fire departments.
 The contractual rights arising from this agreement will result in future assets and revenues as follows:

-10. Significant Event
+9. Significant Event